By Timothy Scott

 The Newer Hot Addresses

 On the other side of the bay, Judith Whitehead took me to newer developments with equally lofty locations, but with a different outlook and a wider range of prices.
 Paradise Properties is the agency for Cerro del Vigia, a gated hill-clinging complex with common tennis courts, chapel, and clubhouse.
-Here it’s possible to get a 4BR house with a pool and great view for around $700,000 to $800,000: follow these Casa Carolina or Casa Cascade links for examples of what $800K will buy here.
+Here it’s possible to get a 4BR house with a pool and great view for around $700,000 to $800,000: follow this link to Paradise Properties for listings like Casa Carolina or Casa Cascade for examples of what $800K will buy here.
 Or you can buy a lot and build a dream home with more custom details and hand-crafted custom furniture for under a million.

 Go to Page 2.